RBinsonB/Nox_robot/README.md

 # Nox Robot project
 Nox is a nice (and time-consuming) robot which uses SLAM (ROS) with a Kinect to navigate in its environment.
-It is powered by ROS running on an Raspberry Pi 3B and an Arduino that controls two motors with encoders.
+It is powered by ROS running on a Raspberry Pi 3B and an Arduino that controls two motors with encoders.

 # README IN PROGRESS - MORE EXPLANATION TO COME
 Information can be found in the [Hackster page of the project](https://www.hackster.io/robinb/nox-a-house-wandering-robot-ros-652315).